VitorBando/VitorBando/README.md

 - 👋 Hi, I’m @VitorBando
-- 👀 I’m interested in JAVA, SQL, Python
+- 👀 I’m interested in SQL, Python, R
-- 📚 I’m currently learning JAVA, Python
+- 📚 I’m currently learning Python, R, SQL
 - 💞️ I’m looking to collaborate on code revision and analyse
 - 📫 How to reach me https://www.linkedin.com/in/vitorbando/